How to Create Facilities Preventive Maintenance Checklists (With Templates)

 - Ensure all lighting is properly installed and functioning.

 - Clean and re-torque electrical connections.

-- Check to wire periodically and remove any fire hazards.
+- Check wiring periodically and remove any fire hazards.

 - Replace fuses as needed.
 Include extra fuses in supplies.

-- Make sure the meters are clean and well-lit.
+- Make sure meters are clean and well-lit.

 - Check if automatic and manual switches are operating properly.

 - Inspect electrical connections and boxes for overheating.

 - Ensure batteries work in flashlights and smoke and carbon monoxide detectors, and test instruments work properly.

 - Check condition of cover plates for cracks and proper tightness.